The ASME Audit

 - It is expected that fabrication functions be demonstrated using typical Code work.
 However they may be demonstrated using current work, a mock-up, or a combination of the two.

-The above document also answers an often asked question – how do I demonstrate for more than one ASME stamp?
+The above document also answers an often asked question – How do I qualify for more than one ASME stamp?
 Answer: Only one demonstration vessel is required, however more than one calculation set might be necessary:

 For Applicants requesting multiple stamps, it is not necessary to have a demonstration item with design calculations for each Code Section.
 An item fabricated to any one of the requested Code Symbols may be used as the demonstration item.
 However, if the demonstration item is not to the most stringent Code requirements, the Applicant must provide additional calculations or another documentation package that contains Code calculations to the most stringent Code requirements and administrative documentation to sufficiently demonstrate compliance with all aspects of the company’s QCS.